Melbride/Car_Price_Prediction/README.md

 # 🚗 Car Price Prediction Model

 ## 📌 Overview
-Predicting car prices based on various features such as model, year, mileage, engine size, and more.
+Predicting car prices based on various features such as model, year, mileage, motor_type, and more.
 The goal is to build a machine learning model that accurately estimates car prices based on vehicle characteristics.

 ## 📊 Dataset
 - The dataset contains features such as `model`, `year`, `running`, `color`, `type`, `status`, `motor_volume`, `car_age`, and `power_per_liter`.